grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

   - datasource
 ---

-# How to add a frontend data source to a backend component
+# How to convert a frontend data source plugin into a backend plugin

-This guide shows you how to convert an existing frontend-only data source plugin into a [backend plugin](https://grafana.com/developers/plugin-tools/introduction/backend-plugins).
+This guide shows you how to convert an existing frontend-only data source plugin into a [backend plugin](../introduction/backend.md).

 To convert the frontend data source, we recommend scaffolding a new backend data source plugin using [`npx @grafana/create-plugin@latest`](https://grafana.com/developers/plugin-tools/).
 Use the following instructions to extend this foundation to copy functionality from your original plugin.

+## Why

+There are multiple features available only in backend plugins, such as Grafana Alerting or Recorded queries.
+See the use cases for implementing a backend plugin in the [backend plugins introduction](../introduction/backend.md#use-cases-for-implementing-a-backend-plugin).

 ## Before you begin

 Before you dive into the details, you should familiarize yourself with the process of creating a backend data source plugin.
-If you haven't done this before, you can follow our tutorial for [building a backend plugin](https://grafana.com/developers/plugin-tools/tutorials/build-a-data-source-backend-plugin).
+If you haven't done this before, you can follow our tutorial for [building a backend plugin](./build-a-data-source-backend-plugin.md).

 ## Key concepts